pszeto/create-fake-service/README.md

         --include-hey                 Specify whether to include hey container in deployment.
 Default to false --kube-context string         Specify which kube context to use.
-        --namespace string            Specify namespace. default namespace is used if not set --ports string                Specify ports to expose for the service/deployment.
+        --namespace string            Specify namespace. default namespace is used if not set --namespace-labels string     Specify the labels for the namespaces, defaults to none.
+Comma seperated.
+Example: istio-injection=enabled,istio.io/rev=1-12
+        --ports string                Specify ports to expose for the service/deployment.
 Defaults to 8080 --protocol string             Specify protocol for for the service/deployment.
 Defaults to http --save-yaml                   Specify if it should save the yamls to file.
 Default false